CRY HAVOC Boasts Old School Exploits and a Massive Corpse Count!

 One of these frequent collaborators is Hungarian actor Robert 'Bronzi' Kovacs.
 And if you see him in action, you’ll notice that he bears a striking resemblance to Charles Bronson.
 It’s positively uncanny how much Bronzi looks like the late vigilante film icon.
 It’s as if he was plucked straight from the set of Mr. Majestyk and implanted into this raw, blood-soaked thriller.
 Both Kovacs and Perez have capitalized on this Bronsonian happenstance multiple times before.
 CRY HAVOC is their fourth collaboration together after 2017’s From Hell to the Wild West, 2018’s Death Kiss, and 2019’s Once Upon a Time in Deadwood.

-With CRY HAVOC, two worlds collide with bone crushing, brain splitting results.
+With CRY HAVOC, two worlds collide with bone-crushing, brain splitting results.
 It’s both a sum total of Perez’s body of work up until now, and a remarkable promise of more chaotic insanity to come in the future.
 Obviously this ultraviolent horror experience is not for the prudish, or faint of heart, but for those brave enough to take the leap, CRY HAVOC is a pulverizing rush of brutality.
-It's just been acquisitioned by a distributor with the help of Sharry Flaherty from Samera Entertainment.
-So keep an eye out for CRY HAVOC because it's coming soon to a screen near you.
+It's just been acquired by Acort International/ Midnight Releasing for distribution with the help of Sharry Flaherty from Samera Entertainment.
+Click on any of the icons below and stream CRY HAVOC today.